stonepros/stone/doc/dev/file-striping.rst

 File striping
 =============

-The text below describes how files from Ceph file system clients are stored across objects stored in RADOS.
+The text below describes how files from Stone file system clients are stored across objects stored in RADOS.

 ceph_file_layout
 ----------------

-Ceph distributes (stripes) the data for a given file across a number of underlying objects.
+Stone distributes (stripes) the data for a given file across a number of underlying objects.
 The way file data is mapped to those objects is defined by the ceph_file_layout structure.
 The data distribution is a modified RAID 0, where data is striped across a set of objects up